D'Hondt method: Procedure

-The total votes cast for each party in the electoral district is divided, first by 1, then by 2, then 3, up to the total number of seats to be allocated for the district/constituency.
+The total votes cast for each party in the electoral district is divided, first by one, then by two, then three, up to the total number of seats to be allocated for the district or constituency.
 Say there are p parties and s seats.
 Then a grid of numbers can be created, with p rows and s columns, where the entry in the ith row and jth column is the number of votes won by the ith party, divided by j.
 The s winning entries are the s highest numbers in the whole grid; each party is given as many seats as there are winning entries in its row.

+Alternatively, the procedure can be reversed by starting with a house apportionment that assigns "too many seats" to every party, then removing legislators one at a time from the most-overrepresented party.

 Example

-In this example, 230,000 voters decide the disposition of 8 seats among 4 parties.
-Since 8 seats are to be allocated, each party's total votes are divided by 1, then by 2, 3, and 4 (and then, if necessary, by 5, 6, 7, and so on).
-The 8 highest entries, marked with asterisks, range from 100,000 down to 25,000.
+In this example, 230,000 voters decide the disposition of eight seats among four parties.
+Since eight seats are to be allocated, each party's total votes are divided by one, then by two, three, and four (and then, if necessary, by five, six, seven, and so on).
+The eight highest entries (in bold text) range from 100,000 down to 25,000.
 For each, the corresponding party gets a seat.
-Note that in Round 1, the quotient shown in the table, as derived from the formula, is precisely the number of votes returned in the ballot.
+Note that in round one, the quotient shown in the table, as derived from the formula, is precisely the number of votes returned in the ballot.

-While in this example, parties B, C, and D formed a coalition against Party A. You can see that Party A received 3 seats instead of 4 due to the coalition having 30,000 more votes than Party A.
+While in this example, parties B, C, and D formed a coalition against Party A: Party A received 3 seats instead of 4 due to the coalition having 30,000 more votes than Party A.

 The chart below shows an easy way to perform the calculation.
 Each party's vote is divided by 1, 2, 3, or 4 in consecutive columns, then the 8 highest values resulting are selected.
 The quantity of highest values in each row is the number of seats won.

 For comparison, the "True proportion" column shows the exact fractional numbers of seats due, calculated in proportion to the number of votes received.
 (For example, 100,000/230,000 × 8 = 3.48) The slight favouring of the largest party over the smallest is apparent.

 Further examples

-A worked-through example for non-experts relating to the 2019 elections in the UK for the European Parliament written by Christina Pagel is available as an online article with the institute UK in a Changing Europe.
+A worked-through example for non-experts relating to the 2019 European Parliament election in the United Kingdom written by Christina Pagel for UK in a Changing Europe is available.

 A more mathematically detailed example has been written by British mathematician Professor Helen Wilson.